dsoprea/pytzPure/README.txt

 Though I wrote everything with a sense of flexibility in how things are found, it's still going to be a headache to rewire.
-It's recommended that the files are always built under a directory named "pytzpp".
+It's recommended that the files are always built under a directory named "tzppdata".

 Usage
 -----

 The usage pattern is identical to "pytz".
-However, make sure that the root directory of the "pytzpp" directory (/tmp, above) is in the PYTHONPATH.
+However, make sure that the root directory of the "tzppdata" directory (/tmp, above) is in the PYTHONPATH.

 Use timezones with "datetime":